BrandonBian/leetcode/README.md

 **Finding the node at half point of the list using slow/fast pointers**:
 ```
 # initially slow and fast are the same, starting from head
+# note that if we set [fast = head.next], then when while stops, slow will be on LAST node of FIRST half
 slow = fast = head

 while fast and fast.next: